Sveinbjörn Sveinbjörnsson

-Sveinbjörn Sveinbjörnsson (28 June 1847 – 23 February 1927) was an Icelandic composer best known for composing "Lofsöngur", the national anthem of Iceland.
+Sveinbjörn Sveinbjörnsson (28 June 1847 – 23 February 1927) was an Icelandic composer known for composing "Lofsöngur", the national anthem of Iceland.

 Early life and education

 Sveinbjörn was born in Seltjarnarnes.
 He was studying divinity when he met a young violinist and composer, Johan Svendsen.
 At the time, Svendsen had just finished his studies in Leipzig and encouraged Sveinbjörn to go and study music, either in Leipzig or Copenhagen.
 Sveinbjörn went to Copenhagen, but later carried on to Leipzig where his teacher was Carl Reinecke.
 Consequently, Sveinbjörn gained a far higher level of musical education than other musicians in Iceland at that time.